uvarc/workshop-site/content/lesson/fiji-intro.md

 Fiji is available on Windows, Mac, and Linux platforms and can be downloaded directly from the Fiji website: [https://fiji.sc/](https://fiji.sc/).
 Fiji is a portable application, meaning it doesn't require an installer.
-To use Fiji, simply download and unzip the application, and then you are able to start running it.
+To use Fiji, simply download and unzip the application, and then you are able to start it.

-* **MacOS X:** The Fiji application should be installed in the the user’s home directory rather than the default Applications folder.
+* **MacOS X:** The Fiji application should be installed in the user’s home directory rather than the default Applications folder.
-* **Windows 7 & 10:** The Fiji application should be installed in the the user’s home directory rather than the default C:\Program Files directory.
+* **Windows 7 & 10:** The Fiji application should be installed in the user’s home directory rather than the default C:\Program Files directory.
 * **Linux:** The Fiji application should be installed in a directory where the user has read, execution, and write permissions, e.g. the user’s home directory.

 ### Download Example Files {#example-files}